xinwenfu/VChat_CFG/README.md

         <img src="Images/ESAProp2.png">

    2. The [*Basic Runtime Checks*](https://learn.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-170) has been set to check for the use of *Uninitialized variables* `/RTCu`, this is because we cannot explicitly disable the Runtime Checks in the Visual Studio Project.
-By default a Visual Studio Project will also verify *Stack Frames* `/RTCs` when performing a buffer overflow as we do in the example project may raise an exception as it will detect the buffer overrun (overflow).
+By default, a Visual Studio Project will also verify *Stack Frames* `/RTCs` when performing a buffer overflow as we do in the example project may raise an exception as it will detect the buffer overrun (overflow).

         <img src="Images/ESAProp3.png">